Arc'teryx Fission SV Glove Review

 Warmth

-Rated for "severe weather," the Fission SV is Arc'teryx's warmest glove in their line.
-Built for skiing and snowboarding in cold Canada winters, this glove's warmth comes in the form of high-quality insulation with the ability for the glove to breathe and vent.
+Rated for “severe weather,” the Fission SV is Arc'teryx's warmest glove in their line.
+Built for skiing and snowboarding in cold Canadian winters, this glove's warmth comes in the form of high-quality insulation that has the ability to breathe and vent.
 We have tested it down to zero degrees Fahrenheit, where it fared just fine.
-For ladies that run a little bit cold, you might want to add an additional thin glove for a little extra insulation, as it's not built for winter in the Arctic circle, but best for active warmth while you're adventuring in the winter wonderland.
+Ladies who run a little bit cold might want to add an additional thin glove to use as a liner for a little extra insulation.
+It's not built for winter in the Arctic Circle but rather for active warmth while you're adventuring in the winter wonderland.

-We've had the opportunity to test this glove while backcountry skiing, shoveling snow, and riding chairlifts at our favorite resorts.
-The coldest day we got to test it reached down to about zero degrees Fahrenheit in the high altitudes of Colorado.
-One of the first things we noticed about this glove was its super lush liner.
-The material in the liner is quite breathable, and also loaded with insulation, feeling a lot like a down-filled construction.
-When flipping the glove inside out, we noticed that the interior has a fleece-lined palm to help wick away sweat.
-This feature is huge as sweaty hands can lead to cold hands when standing still.
+We made sure we tested this glove in a wide variety of situations, including backcountry skiing, shoveling snow, and riding chairlifts at our favorite resorts.
+On the coldest day of testing in the high altitudes of Colorado, temps dropped down to about zero degrees Fahrenheit.
+One of the first things you'll notice about this glove is its super lush liner.
+The material in the liner is quite breathable and loaded with insulation, making it feel a lot like a down-filled glove.
+When flipping it inside out, we noticed that the interior palm of the glove is fleece-lined to help wick away sweat.
+This feature is huge as damp, sweaty hands can lead to cold hands when standing still.

 Water Resistance

-Built with a waterproof exterior, this glove is incredibly water and weather-resistant, absorbing only a tiny bit of water during our tests, and offering exceptional performance while skiing in wet weather.
+Built with a waterproof exterior, this glove is incredibly water—and weather-resistant.
+It absorbed only a tiny bit of water during our submersion tests and offered exceptional performance while skiing in wet weather.

-The exterior shell (the colored part) is made from a material that Arc'teryx calls Fortius 1.0.
+The exterior shell (the colored part) is made from a material that Arc'teryx has dubbed Fortius 1.0.
 This is a 160 g/cubic meter of Nylon (84%) and elastane (16%) that stretches and protects.
 The exterior is treated with a DWR treatment, which promotes the beading of water upon contact.
-Given that Nylon is absorptive, we imagine that once this treatment wears off after use, the material may be prone to saturation without additional treatment.
-Arc'teryx's products tend to bead water longer than most other brands, but an at-home DWR treatment before every winter isn't a terrible idea.
+However, this type of treatment often wears off after extensive use, and given that nylon is absorptive, we imagine the material may be prone to saturation without additional treatment.
+Luckily, Arc'teryx's products tend to bead water longer than many other brands, but an at-home DWR treatment at the beginning of each season isn't a terrible idea.

 The palm and high abrasion areas are built with a pliable double layer of goat leather that offers great weather protection.
 During our water tests, we submerged the glove and squeezed our hand 100 times, trying to agitate the glove to see if water leaked at the seams.
-After this test, the water absorbed a little bit into the Nylon material but never penetrated into the liner.
+After this test, the water was absorbed a little bit into the nylon material but never penetrated the liner.
 In fact, it only absorbed about 2.2 oz of water in this test, showing its ability to resist water.
-Water didn't leak anywhere inside the glove.

-This observation is further validated when we took the glove outside.
-When shoveling snow, skiing, and doing chores around our house, it protected our hands, keeping them dry and warm.
+We further validated this observation when we took the gloves outside.
+When shoveling snow, skiing, and doing chores around our house, they protected our hands, keeping them dry and warm.
 If you live in wet climates or need a glove that is very water-resistant, we'd recommend the Fission SV.
-Just be sure to treat the leather, and reapply the DWR treatment once it wears out to retain performance.
+Just be sure to regularly treat the leather and reapply the DWR treatment to retain performance.

 Dexterity

 The Fission SV's performance in this metric is truly a class of its own.
 This glove is extremely dexterous!
-We were able to zip up zippers, unclip boots, put skins on, take them off, and all the rest.
-This is largely attributed to its thinner design that strategically places the lofty yet compressive insulation in particular parts of the glove.
-The digits don't feel "stuffed," and the fingers have a huge range of motion and mobility.
-If you need a glove that you don't need to take off while digging snowpits, making transitions in the backcountry, or adjusting your helmet, this is one of our favorites.
+We were able to zip up zippers, unclip boots, put skins on, take them off, and all the rest (that is, if they fit).
+We attribute this mainly to its thinner design that strategically places the lofty yet compressive insulation in specific parts of the glove.
+The digits don't feel over-stuffed, giving the fingers a huge range of motion and mobility.
+If you need a glove that you won't have to take off while digging snowpits, making transitions in the backcountry, or adjusting your helmet, this is one of our favorites.
 It would function well as a belay glove while climbing as well.

-As a unisex glove, it's not built specifically for women's hands.
-The fit of a glove can affect dexterity significantly.
-If you only need this glove to simply grasp your ski pole, adjust your helmet, or put your boots on, then it's not a big deal if the sizing of the glove isn't perfect, and this still might be an easy choice to make.
-Just be sure to expect that the fingers of the gloves are longer with a wider profile around the width of the hand.
-Be sure to consult the sizing chart on Arc'teryx's website before buying these gloves.
-If anything, be sure to measure your hand and possibly size down to ensure the proper fit, and thus, the dexterity that you need.
+As a unisex glove, it's not built specifically for women's hands, and the fit of a glove can affect dexterity significantly.
+If you simply need to grasp your ski pole, adjust your helmet, or put your boots on, then it's not a big deal if the sizing of the glove isn't perfect, and this still might be an easy choice to make.
+Just be sure to expect that the fingers of the gloves are longer and have a wider profile around the width of the hand.
+If you need to perform more delicate tasks, like pulling your keys out of your pocket, the extra bulk may be a problem.
+Make sure to consult the sizing chart on Arc'teryx's website before buying these gloves.
+If anything, be sure to measure your hand and possibly size down to ensure the proper fit and, thus, the dexterity that you need.
+Our lead tester lamented the lack of inclusive sizing, “I'd love to see these in a women's specific version, or at least smaller sizes in the coming years.
+I couldn't perform many field tests because they were far too large.
+I had 10 women try them on, and only two of them found a good fit in the smallest size available.”

 After extensive testing both at the resort and in the backcountry, we can say the Fission SV has impressed us with its durability, quality construction, and materials.
-Just like the previous version we've found them to be bomber.
+Just like the previous version, we've found the latest version of these gloves to be bomber.

-Looking at the craftsmanship alone, these gloves look absolutely beautiful.
-The shell is constructed of materials that look quite durable, with seam construction that looks flawless.
-It is constructed with kevlar seams throughout the palm and in high-wear areas.
-The location where you'd hold a pole offers reinforcement of materials that add an extra layer of protection in these high abrasion zones.
+Looking at the craftsmanship alone, these gloves are absolutely beautiful.
+The shell is constructed of materials that look quite durable and have flawless seam construction.
+The glove is constructed with Kevlar seams throughout the palm and in high-wear areas.
+The location between the thumb and pointer finger (where you'd hold a ski pole) offers reinforced materials that add an extra layer of protection in this high-abrasion zone.

 After some heavy use, the materials still look new, and the interior insulation hasn't packed down.
 In fact, PrimaLoft is a highly durable synthetic insulation, with the Gold and Silver offering some of the best durability on the market.
-We imagine that the warmth of this material will continue, however, as we said before, time will tell.
+We imagine that the warmth of this material will last.

 Features

-This glove is fairly streamlined and has all the bells and whistles you'd want for resort skiing.
+This glove is fairly streamlined yet has all the bells and whistles you'd want for resort skiing.

-It has a single-glove construction, meaning that you can't remove the liner.
-It has enough room inside the glove to add a thinner liner of your own if you'd like a little extra insulation.
-It comes with a carabiner loop on the finger, meaning you can clip it to a harness, making it an excellent belay glove option if you prefer hanging out at crystallized water walls in the winter.
+It has a single-glove construction, meaning that you can't remove the liner, but there is enough room inside the glove to add a thinner liner if you'd like a little extra insulation.
+It comes with a carabiner loop on the finger, meaning you can clip it to a harness, making it an excellent belay glove option.
+If you prefer hanging out at crystallized water walls in the winter, these gloves would also work very well for ice climbing.

 Should You Buy the Arc'teryx Fission SV Glove?

-It's not too much of a surprise that the highest-performing glove is also quite expensive.
-These have been a longstanding favorite for their impressive combination of warmth, breathability, and dexterity, making them our top recommendation in both our men's and women's glove reviews.
+It's not too much of a surprise that this high-performing glove is also quite expensive.
+These have been a longstanding favorite for their impressive combination of warmth, breathability, and dexterity, making them a top-scoring glove in both our men's and women's reviews.
 With excellent craftsmanship, we suspect this glove will last you for many years when treated with care and occasional maintenance, helping to justify the high price tag.
+If you have small or even average female-sized hands, it's likely that the fit won't work for you, even if you go with an extra small, so consider ordering from a retailer with a good return policy or trying the gloves on in-store before buying.

 What Other Women's Ski Glove Should You Consider?

-If you're not willing to spend top dollar for the Arc'teryx gloves but you want your hands to stay warm in the coldest weather, the Black Diamond Mercury Mitts are super warm and cozy, although you make a serious sacrifice in dexterity moving to mittens, though they cost significantly less money.
-Another interesting option is the Oyuki Chika GTX Gloves.
-These sleek and low-profile gloves provide surprising warmth in a streamlined package with a Gore-tex insert that keeps the hands dry.
+If you're not willing to spend top dollar for the Arc'teryx gloves but want your hands to stay warm in the coldest weather, it's hard to beat the warmth factor of mittens.
+The unified finger chamber of the Black Diamond Mercury Mitts is super warm and cozy, although you make a serious sacrifice in dexterity moving to mittens.
+Still, they cost significantly less money and could be a good alternative.